 Nutritional Supplements

 It's crucial to choose supplements that are appropriate for the individual's specific needs and health conditions.
-For example, patients with kidney disease may need to limit their protein intake, while those with lactose intolerance should opt for lactose-free supplements.
+Still, for example, patients with kidney disease may need to limit their protein intake, while those with lactose intolerance should opt for lactose-free supplements.
 A healthcare provider or registered dietitian can help determine the most suitable supplements and dosages.

 Managing Underlying Conditions